Al3zama1/swe-notes/CCNA/56 - Network Automation.md

 * The Data plane is the reason we buy routers and switches (and network infrastructure in general), to forward messages.
 However, the Control plane and Management plane are both necessary to enable the data plane to do its job.
 ### Data Plane
 * All tasks involved in forwarding user data/traffic from one interface to another are part of the **data plane**.
 * A router receives a message, looks for the most specific matching route in the routing table, and forwards it out of the appropriate interface to the next hop.
-It also de-encapsulates the original Layer 2 header, and re-encapsulates with a new header destined for the next hop's MAC address.
+It also de-encapsulates the original Layer 2 header, and re-encapsulates it with a new header destined for the next hop's MAC address.
 * A switch receives a message, looks at the destination MAC address, and forwards it out of the appropriate interface (or floods it).
 This includes functions like adding or removing 802.1q VLAN tags.
 * NAT (changing the src/dst addresses before forwarding ) is part of the data plane.
 * Deciding to forward or discard messages due to ACLs, port security, etc, is part of the data plane.